- Admissions and Access Policy

 - Gender Pay Gap Reporting

-Our voluntary completion of the Gender Pay Gap reporting process stands as testimony to this commitment and has allowed us to understand our organization more completely and to take appropriate action to narrow the gap where possible.
+Our voluntary completion of the Gender Pay Gap reporting process stands as testimony to this commitment and has allowed us to understand our organization and the pay differentials of our staff more completely.

 The quartile bands were achieved by ranking the male and female hourly rates from the lowest to the highest.
 We then divided the list into four sections with an equal number of employees in each section.
 If there were a number of employees on the same hourly rate of pay crossing two quartiles, we ensured the split between male and female was as even as possible.
 We then applied the relevant calculations to each quartile to show the proportion of male and female employees.